Pylons/pyramid/docs/narr/models.rst

    entry = BlogEntry()
    directlyProvides(IBlogEntry, entry)

-If a model object already has instance interface declarations that you don't want to disturb, use the ``zope.interface.alsoProvides`` API:
+If a model object already has instance-level interface declarations that you don't want to disturb, use the ``zope.interface.alsoProvides`` API:

 .. code-block:: python
    :linenos: